CityOfPhiladelphia/phila.gov-wordpress-scraper/README.md

 2. After installing [docker](https://www.docker.com/get-started) on your machine, cd into directory and run `docker build .` to create the image.
 3. `pipenv shell` to activate the shell.
 4. `pipenv install` to install project dependencies.*
-5. `. env.sh` to source your environment variables.
+5. `source env` to source your environment variables.
+6. `aws confiure sso` inside the shell to connect to AWS.
 6. `python phila_site_scraper.py` to run the scraper locally.
+Note: running the scraper against production will pull down production resources.

 \* When updating dependencies, make sure both requirements.txt and Pipfile are updated.
 The Dockerfile is using requirements.txt but when testing locally the Pipfile is used by pipenv.